 Monitoring and evaluation are covered below (see Section 3.10), but it is important to highlight the critical role that transparency and access to data have in ensuring good governance.
 These are required for governments to fulfil their stewardship roles, for civil society to be able to press for accountability, and for multisectoral actors to understand the linkages between their work and health outcomes.
-The media and individuals have an increasingly important role to play in ensuring that accurate health information is publicized and made widely available, as social media and other technology-driven shifts increasingly enable user-generated content to spread widely.
+The media and individuals have an increasingly important role to play in ensuring that accurate health information is publicized and made widely available, as social media and other technologydriven shifts increasingly enable user-generated content to spread widely.

 These shifts in governance should be supported by policy frameworks that reflect the broad definition of PHC.
 In particular, the concept of PHC as having three inter-related components - integrated health services, multisectoral policy and action, and empowered people and communities - should be embedded in key policy frameworks that govern the health sector.
 As PHC is an orientation and not simply a programme, it does not necessarily mean that each country should have a dedicated PHC policy.
+Instead, it is more important that the This broader vision of governance requires governments to oversee and guide the whole health system, not just the public system, to protect the public interest.

-Instead, it is more important that the comprehensive vision of PHC is included in the set of policy frameworks that are most relevant for each country, including a national health policy/strategy, a strategy for universal health coverage, subsector policies, or for areas such as the health workforce or medicines, and even programme strategies addressing issues such as reproductive, maternal, newborn, child and adolescent health and nutrition, or HIV/AIDS.
+comprehensive vision of PHC is included in the set of policy frameworks that are most relevant for each country, including a national health policy/strategy, a strategy for universal health coverage, subsector policies, or for areas such as the health workforce or medicines, and even programme strategies addressing issues such as reproductive, maternal, newborn, child and adolescent health and nutrition, or HIV/AIDS.